SLEEPY STAG SUITS:

 Store your suit in a cool and dry place!
 Excessive heat is bad for faux fur.

-When brushing, use a slicker brush and push it rather than pulling (basically, brush following the fur pile, but with the brush backwards).
+When brushing, either use a soft bristled boars hair brush....or use a slicker brush and push it rather than pulling (basically, brush following the fur pile, but with the brush backwards).
 Slickers are great for smoothing fursuits when used like this, but are made to pull out shed fur on real animals and can pull out faux fur when used in the normal pulling motion!
+I recommend soft bristled brushes for shaved or delicate areas like the face, and for fleece parts of suits specifically.
+For curly/textured/mongolian furs I recommend a wide-tooth comb!

 I like to store my heads on motorcycle helmet wall mounts, square ikea wall shelves, or just mannequin heads on a table or desk!
 I don’t recommend storing the head in any place where the foam is being squished down (it may deform if stored like that for long periods of time).